ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_lme4.rst

 - MG63_pure_16uls_rep2_20150422.rtdc  (MG-63 repetition 2)
 - MG63_pure_16uls_rep3_20150422.rtdc  (MG-63 repetition 3)

+.. note:: The data sets are ordered according to run index.
+In an ideal case,
+    the run index would resemble the repetition of an experiment.
+Here, however, the run index is only an internal lab book reference.

 In this example, we treat SSC as our "treatment" and MG-63 as our "control".
 These are just group names that remind us that we are comparing one type of sample against another type.